YQ-Xiong/amatavihara-project/README.md

-# amtavihara-project
+# amatavihara-project
-This is a project for Amtavihara Meditation Center.
+This is a project for Amatavihara Meditation Center.
 It is intended to be a platform to communicate and share event information.

 There three steps pending